The IT Security and Safety Cluster

 - Support in the evaluation and recruitment of staff

 National and international networking

 The Cluster’s external network is designed to offer still greater potential for collaboration between its members.
 Branches in Augsburg and Nuremberg are the driving force behind the national network.
-Internationally, the Bavarian IT Security Cluster cooperates with clusters in Belgium, Denmark and Poland.
+Internationally, the IT Security Cluster cooperates with clusters in different European countries.